 You have to sand to a fine grit first.
 Ideally you need to get rid of any scratches seen to the eye, before starting to polish.
-Work through the grits (from lower number) to around 2500/3000 (or higher depending on item), then start polishing.
+Work through the grits (from lower number such as 80), up through all to around 2500/3000 (or higher depending on project), then start polishing.
 Make sure scratches from previous grit are gone before moving to next grit.
 Wet/dry sand paper (or zona papers) is ideal for these projects.

 You can shape your pieces on a 320 grit disc sander, then 400 grit dry (wear PPE designed for dust particulates).
 From there it's all wet sanding 600, 800, 1000, 1200, 1500, 2000, etc. up to 3000 (some kits go up to 10,000+grit).

 Note: Putting a wax or polishing compound on unsanded resin doesn't really accomplish much, you have to get the finish to a minimum 3000 grit polished sanding.
 It's worth the work.
-But it's really not that much work.
 You just lightly sand it with each grit.
 And you don't need to spend hours on it with each stage, just enough so that the higher grit removes the scratches from the previous grit.
 Once you're done sanding the resin will pretty much be back to shiny again, then the polish will gloss it up beautifully.

-Another method I've heard mentioned for sanding resin projects, you might find helpful, is:
+Another method I've heard mentioned for sanding resin projects, (but I have not yet tried), you might find helpful, is: